-The United Nations (UN) convened the first ever, high-level meeting on antimicrobial resistance.
+In September 2016, the United Nations (UN) convened the first ever, high-level meeting on antimicrobial resistance.
 The primary objective of the meeting was to gather national, regional and international political commitment to address the growing threat of antimicrobial resistance.
 Leading up to the meeting, public health advocates around the world urged the UN and all of its member countries to work together to ensure meaningful progress and guide the global change needed to address antimicrobial resistance.
-The meeting concluded with the first ever UN declaration on the importance of combating antibiotic resistance that was signed by 193 member state.
+The meeting concluded with the first ever UN declaration on the importance of combating antibiotic resistance that was signed by 193 member states.

 In May 2015, the World Health Assembly (WHO) endorsed a global action plan to tackle antimicrobial resistance, including antibiotic resistance.
 The global action plan sets out five strategic objectives: to improve awareness and understanding of antimicrobial resistance; to strengthen knowledge through surveillance and research; to reduce the incidence of infection; to optimize the use of antimicrobial agents; and develop the economic case for sustainable investment that takes account of the needs of all countries, and increase investment in new medicines, diagnostic tools, vaccines and other interventions.

-For more from WHO on antimicrobial resistance, click here.
+For more from WHO on antimicrobial resistance, visit the World Health Organization website.